ShahadmA/NLP-GoogleMapsReviews/README.md

 <h1> Project Proposal  </h1>

 ## Problem statement:
+Many people are interested in reading reviews on restaurants before visiting them, as this will take time and effort.
+In this project we will build a model for analyzing sentiment on restaurant Arabic reviews.

 ## Data Description:
 The dataset is about restaurants reviews, it will be scraped from the Google Map site by using the API.